codacy/pulse-user-docs/docs/metrics/accelerate.md

 Pulse uses the maximum value over a period of time to display aggregate times to recover.

+!!! note
+    **Pulse first calculates the performance metrics per [system](../cli/cli.md#before-you-begin)**, and later aggregates the metrics by time interval when displaying them.

+    This means that you must report both deployments and incidents associated with the correct systems for Pulse to calculate the metrics correctly.
+Otherwise, even if you're reporting incident events, the charts will be empty.

 Pulse determines your performance level for this metric as follows:

 | Performance level[^1] | Time to recover              |